johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-02-01-tfs-2012-net-45-and-c-6/index.md

 authors: johnnyreilly
 tags: [C#, .NET Framework, TFS]
 hide_table_of_contents: false
+description: 'Use C# 6 features on .NET 4.5 with Visual Studio 2015, set MSBuild Arguments and install Microsoft.Net.Compilers on the old build server.'
 ---

 So, you want to use C# 6 language features and you’re working on an older project that’s still rocking .NET 4.5.
 Well, with [some caveats](http://stackoverflow.com/a/28921749/761388), you can.